Codecademy/stuff.js/README.md

 ### Context#on(event, cb(data))

 Listen on custom events.
-To emit custom events in the iframe use `window.top.stuffEmit(event, data)`.
+To emit custom events in the iframe use `window.parent.stuffEmit(event, data)`.

 ### Context#off(event, [cb])